713.04 Substance of Interview Must Be Made of Record [R-07.2022]

-A complete written statement as to the substance of any in-person, video conference, electronic mail, telephone interview, or electronic message system discussion with regard to the merits of an application must be made of record in the application, whether or not an agreement with the examiner was reached at the interview.
-The requirement may be satisfied by submitting a transcript generated during an electronic mail or message exchange.
+A complete written statement as to the substance of any interview (including any electronic communication that discussed the merits of an application) must be made of record in the application, whether or not an agreement with the examiner was reached at the interview.
+The requirement may be satisfied by submitting a transcript generated during an electronic communication exchange.
 See 37 CFR 1.133(b) and MPEP §§ 502.03 and 713.01.

 37 C.F.R.
 1.133 Interviews.